 The Color Sergeant of the Marine Corps serves as the senior Sergeant of the Marine Corps and is selected from the Fleet Marine Force.
 The position was officially established in 1965.
 The first Color Sergeant of the Marine Corps was Gunnery Sergeant Shelton L. Eakin, who later commissioned as Second Lieutenant Eakin.
 He was killed in action in Vietnam in 1966.
 The Color Sergeant carries the National Flag in ceremonies throughout the National Capitol Region and across the nation.
 He is also entrusted with carrying the Presidential Colors for all official White House ceremonies.
 In addition to his ceremonial duties, the Color Sergeant leads the official Color Guard Platoon at Marine Barracks Washington, D.C., and is responsible for training and preparing the Marines for future service in the operating forces.
-The 38th Color Sergeant of the Marine Corps is Sergeant Francis S. Frazier, from Atlanta, Ga.
+The 40th Color Sergeant of the Marine Corps is Sergeant Cameron L. Williams, from Jacksonville, Florida.

 If you are interested in scheduling a performance by the Marine Corps Color Guard, please click here or on the community relations link at the top of the page.